AlexFergestad/Software-QA-Frameworks-Guide/AutomatedTestingFrameworks/JMeter/JMeter-WhatIsIt.md

 - Open-source and widely supported.
 - Has GUI and CLI options.
 - Also supports the Groovy scripting engine.
-- Supports record and playback.
+- Supports record and playback feature.